Tips to Boost Strength in Men

 Of course, if you don't get enough zinc in your diet you can always supplement.
 Before you do, however, consider a few things:

-It is possible to get too much zinc so unless your doctor tells you never take more than 40 mg/day.
+It is possible to get too much zinc so unless your doctor tells you never to take more than 40 mg/day.
 For many people, just 5-10 mg/day is enough to prevent deficiency.

 Zinc supplements can also interact with certain medications so be sure to check with your doctor or pharmacist to find out if zinc supplements are safe for you.